cladr068/3DDetection/README.md

 ## Required

-You'll need to have in the same directory 2 Json files.
-One is the output of the 3D Detection (called ArmOverTheDesk : **https://github.com/cladr068/3DActionsDetection**) and the other one come from the application Viva Statistics (called details : **LINK**).
+You'll need to have in the same directory (the one where the program .py is) 2 Json files.
+One is the output of the 3D Detection (called ArmOverTheDesk : **https://github.com/cladr068/3DActionsDetection**) and the other one come from the application Viva Statistics (called details : **https://github.com/cladr068/VivaStatistics**).
 - Details from Viva statistics example :

 ![picture](img/img.png)